ap-mic-inc/caigun-api-docs/source/includes/_message.md

 }
 ```

-This endpoint retrieves all models.
+This endpoint retrieves historical messages from a conversation.

 ### HTTP Request